ddc-java-15/el-8/docs/instruction.md

 - On GitHub.com, navigate to [El8](https://github.com/ddc-java-15/el-8)
 - Click on Code.
 - Click on SSH link and copy the link.
-- Open IntelliJ
+- Open IntelliJ.
-- Click on get from VCS
+- Click on get from VCS and clone the repository.
-- Paste the SSH link
+- Paste the SSH link.
-- Change the current working directory to the location where you want the cloned directory.
+- Change the current working directory to the desired location.
-- Run the application click on the green triangle.
+- Execute the build.

 ## Technical Requirements and Dependencies